FluffyKas/pizza-kitchen/README.md

 - How to better handle images so they don't affect performance as much
 - React custom hooks
 - Firebase storage: would be nice to use in a small sideproject

+I've also been struggling with formatting my commit messages.
+Out of all projects, probably this one is the messiest because I was trying to improve on the go (also had [Yazdun](<(https://github.com/Yazdun)>) making commits that followed an enitrely different commit convention - probably the one I should've followed too).
+From one-liners I moved on to having separate title and description for commit messages (when needed).
+Now that I learned about [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) I try to add commit types as well.

 ### Useful resources